 Every process has a beginning and an end.
 Most probably, I had arrived at the end of growing old some time ago.
 I just had not recognised it.
 Now I have.
 Maybe, for quite some time, a few years perhaps, I had arrived without realising.

 Most probably, this would cause some tension between my body and mind.
-Now, since I recognised my arrival, this tension is (maybe) gone, and life is (maybe) going to be easier.
+Now, since I recognised my arrival, this tension is (maybe) gone, and life is (maybe) going to be more comfortable.

 Michael is coming for lunch after gym.